nanoframework/nf-interpreter/targets/netcore/nanoFramework.nanoCLR.CLI/README.md

 ## Virtual Serial Ports

 This verb allows managing the virtual serial port exposing the virtual device.
 The virtual serial port it's only available in Windows machines.
-It's made available with the sponsorship of [HHD Software](https://www.hhdsoftware.com/) which as kindly sponsored a free license for running their tool.
+It's made available with the sponsorship of [HHD Software](https://www.hhdsoftware.com/) which has kindly sponsored a free license for running their tool.

 ### List Virtual Serial ports